 Listed below are the non-emergency numbers to call to report fires that have already been extinguished in on-campus student housing facilities.
 Please report any fire that has occurred, even if you are unsure whether Buffalo State University Police may already be aware of it.
 If you find evidence of a fire or if you hear about a fire, please contact one of the following individuals:

 Chief of University Police:

-(716) 878-6333; Chase Hall
+(716) 878-6333; Chase Hall (Moving to Karner Hall Winter 2024-2025)

 Director of Environmental Health and Safety:

 (716) 878-6128; Clinton Center